 Note: This plan is only available for day students.

-The cost for the year is a one-time payment of $340 for an on-campus student and $252 for an off-campus student.
+The cost for the year is a one-time payment of $354 for an on-campus student and $266 for an off-campus student.
 Students will be billed through the Lynn University Student Accounts office.
-Special fees such as the Comprehensive Support Program fee or mandatory fees such as technology fee and student services fee are not covered under this plan.
+Special fees such as the Institute for Achievement and Learning fee or mandatory fees such as technology fee and student services fee are not covered under this plan.

-Students who wish to waive out of it, must complete a waiver form prior to August 27th, 2012 with the Student Administrative Services Office.
+Students who wish to waive out of it must complete a waiver form prior to August 22nd, 2014 with Student Financial Services.

 If you have any questions, contact A.W.G.
 Dewar directly at 617-774-1555.